scalableminds/webknossos/docs/data_formats.md

 This snippet converts an image stack that is located at `data/source/color` into a WKW dataset which will be located at `data/target`.
 It will create the `color` layer.
-You need to supply the `scale` parameter which is the size of one voxel in nanometers.
+You need to supply the `scale` parameter, i.e., the size of one voxel in nanometers.

 Read the full documentation at [webKnossos cuber](https://github.com/scalableminds/webknossos-libs/tree/master/wkcuber).
 [Please contact us](mailto:hello@webknossos.org) or [write a post](https://forum.image.sc/tag/webknossos), if you have any issues with converting your dataset.